ChimeHQ/Chime/README.md

 - textual/symbolic quick open
 - UI theming

+## Usage

+To install Chime's Quick Look Preview extension and Shortcuts, you must do two things:

+- Launch the app
+- Select a theme from Chime > Settings

+After that, you can quit and not touch it again.
+However, to get automatic updates, you must also re-launch the app from time to time.
+But that's, of course, totally optional.

 ## Project State

 Chime, as an editor, should be considered mostly **non-functional** right now.
 If you want to use it in that capacity, you can [download][download] the current stable version.
 However, the Quick Look Preview extension exists to help expose real, useful features of this project.
 You can check that out via [releases][releases].